runateam/lxd-elixir/README.md

 - Implement missing endpoints (you can find the list of the coverage status for all LXD endpoints down below).
 - Found a way to test everything without doing any damage to the host running the test (maybe by using a LXD/docker container with LXD installed on it)
 - Add better coverage for tests.
-- Found a generic format for the retuning value of each call, I am really not satisfied of what I have done so far.

 ## How to contribute